DevilDog2001/Coding-Dojo-NinjaMan-Project/README.md

 i've always wanted to make a game one day and this was it.
 The game is simple, but i also decided to add 3 pages before reaching the game.
 First page describes the game and how to play.
-Second shows character selection between Male Ninja & Female ninja( i plan on adding a female ninja, and to hopefully expand the world for the game).
+Second shows character selection between Male Ninja & Female ninja ( //i plan on adding a female ninja, and to hopefully expand the world for the game).
 Was a fun mini project </P>